GymMed/Outward-Scene-Tester/src/README.md

 <details>
     <summary>Use Case</summary>
-I used this in <a
-href="https://thunderstore.io/c/outward/p/GymMed/Loot_Manager/">Loot
-Manager</a> to get all unique enemies data and determine if certain loot should be applied.
-Outward wiki doesn't provide all data correctly, neither the game is programmed in consistant order, this tool can help you to retrieve the needed scene data.
+I used this tool to retrieve raw, unique enemy data in-game.
+The data was later processed to build a dataset for <a href="https://thunderstore.io/c/outward/p/GymMed/Loot_Manager/">Loot Manager</a> to determining whether certain loot criteria could be applied.
+The Outward wiki does not provide all data correctly, and the game’s prefab values are not always listed in a consistent order.
+Other mods can optionally use this tool as a dependency to access the same event-driven scene data directly.
 </details>

 <details>